Hidden Toxins in Food Labels: How to Identify Harmful Ingredients (Part 1)

 Associated with hyperactivity, immune disruption, and increased cancer risk.

-🔴 Preservatives & Additives
+🔴 Preservatives and Synthetic Additives

 BHA, BHT, sodium benzoate, sodium nitrate